What is Rotary?Back to Top

-In turn, Rotary members will have more opportunities for personal and professional growth to improve their leadership and communication skills.
+In turn, Rotary members have more opportunities for personal and professional growth to improve their leadership and communication skills.

-How will Toastmasters benefit from this alliance?Back to Top
+How does Toastmasters benefit from this alliance?Back to Top

-From a member point of view, Toastmasters will have the opportunity to take their leadership skills and apply them outside of the club environment to make more of a community impact.
-As an organization, Toastmasters will be opened to potential new markets and members.
+From a member point of view, Toastmasters have the opportunity to take their leadership skills and apply them outside of the club environment to make more of a community impact.
+As an organization, Toastmasters is open to potential new markets and members.

 How can my club support the collaboration?Back to Top

 The goal of this collaboration is to leverage our organizations’ strengths.
-There are multiple opportunities to support this; you can:
+There are multiple opportunities to support this, including:

 Has the alliance resulted in any new programs?Back to Top